Pornography Act (Austria): Protection of minors in the pornography act

-The production and distribution of works such as “The Picture of Dorian Gray” and the model studies ‘M1’ and “Imbert's Model Study” were condemned under the Pornography Act, as they only pretended to serve artists and art students.
-An artistic, aesthetic, or educational purpose was only recognized as justification if this purpose was clearly recognizable in the work.
-Medical, forensic, or moral history works were unobjectionable as long as they were used in the interest of scientific or artistic education.
-However, if such works were distributed to a general audience and appreciated mainly for their erotic content, they could change their character and be considered obscene.
-The concept of “relative obscenity” became more important in the 1950s and 1960s.
-It took into account the price, design, and presentation of works.
-Expensive luxury editions were tolerated because they were less widespread and only purchased by the wealthy.
-It was assumed that the poison was only released in small doses.
-The wealthy were also considered more immune to negative effects.
-In 1952, the German Federal Court of Justice ruled that even magazines for homosexuals distributed in relevant establishments could be considered obscene if they did not meet the standards of “normal” healthy people.
+The production and distribution of works such as “The Picture of Dorian Gray” and “Imbert’s Model Studies”, as well as the “M1” model studies, were condemned under the Pornography Act, as they purported to serve only artists and art students.
+An artistic, aesthetic or educational purpose was only recognised as justification if this purpose was clearly discernible in the work.
+Medical, forensic or works on the history of morals were unobjectionable as long as they were used in the interests of scientific or artistic education.
+However, if such works were distributed to a general audience and valued primarily for their erotic content, they could change their character and be deemed obscene.
+The concept of ‘relative obscenity’ gained prominence in the 1950s and 1960s.
+It took into account the price, production quality and presentation of works.
+Expensive luxury editions were tolerated, as they were less widely distributed and purchased only by the wealthy.
+It was assumed that the ‘poison’ was released only in small doses.
+The wealthy were also regarded as more immune to negative effects.
+In 1952, the German Federal Court of Justice ruled that even magazines for homosexuals distributed in relevant establishments could be considered obscene if they did not meet the standards of "normal" healthy people.